cnr-ibba/nf-treeseq/README.md

 1. **Using the reference genome**: The REF allele in the VCF file is used as the ancestral allele.
 2. **Using `est-sfs`**: This method estimates the site frequency spectrum and infers ancestral alleles.
 It requires the presence of outgroup samples (ancestral to the rest of the data) in the dataset.
-3. **Using `compara`**: This method requires an additional CSV file containing the ancestral alleles.
+3. **Using `custom`**: This method requires an additional CSV file containing the ancestral alleles.

 ## Getting the Pipeline